GitHub Actions: Understanding the Push and Pull Request Triggers

 types: [opened, synchronize, reopened]

-- A PR targets
+- A pull request targets

 main